-The Fibre Channel ports in the IBM SAN48C-6 switch are compatible with FC LC-type fiber-optic SFP+ transceivers and cables (see the Removing and Installing Cables into SFP Transceivers section).
+The Fibre Channel ports in the SAN96C-6 switch are compatible with LC-type fiber-optic SFP+ transceivers and cables (see the Removing and Installing Cables into SFP Transceivers section).
 You can use these ports to connect to the SAN or for in-band management.
-For information about configuring the switch for in-band management, see the Fabric Manager Fundamentals Configuration Guide or the NX-OS Fundamentals Configuration Guide.
+For information about configuring the switch for in-band management, see the Fabric Manager Fundamentals Configuration Guide and the NX-OS Fundamentals Configuration Guide.

-Each transceiver must match the transceiver at the other end of the cable, and the cable must not exceed the stipulated cable length for reliable communications.
-SFP+ transceivers can be ordered either separately or with the IBM SAN48C-6 switch.
+Each transceiver must match the transceiver on the other end of the cable, and the cable must not exceed the stipulated cable length for reliable communications.
+SFP+ transceivers can be ordered separately or with the SAN96C-6 switch.